 An audio method for learning the language of your choice intuitively and practicly.

-An effective and scientifically proven method of assimilating a foreign language.
 Studying only one lesson per day, you will learn the language in a steady and structured way.

 This course of Arabic is focused on Levantine Arabic and more specifically on Palestinian dialect.
 There are generally 3 types of Arabic "language".
 Classical Arabic is that used in the Holy Quran and is the language standard in all Arabic-speaking countries (22 countries in total).
 Maghreb Arabic is a different dialect (Morocco, Tunisia, and Algeria).
 Finally, Middle Eastern Arabic offers the chance for students to be able to discuss into the language used daily in Syria, Jordan, Lebanon, Palestine, and Iraq.
 Arabic (in all its forms) is spoken by over 200 million people.
 This Arabic language course is specially oriented for those wishing to learn the Middle Eastern dialect (Levantine dialect).
 The recording had been made by Palestinians.